 A remittance advice letter serves as a notifying document about the paid invoice to the seller and not exactly as a proof of payment.
 The customer sends this letter to inform and help the accounts department of the seller in matching the cash inflows to the invoices.

 If paying through cheque is a prevalent payment method in a country, the organizations often design their invoices accordingly.
-As remittance advice letter is not a mandatory letter, the customer may or may not send it.
-Therefore, organizations add a part/section in the invoice that needs to be returned to them by the customer which serves the purpose of remittance advice letter.
-This is helpful for the organizations in managing their cashflows which is the reason behind adding this section on the invoice.
+As a remittance advice letter is not a mandatory letter, the customer may or may not send it.
+Therefore, organizations add a part/section in the invoice that needs to be returned to them by the customer which serves the purpose of a remittance advice letter.
+This is helpful for the organizations in managing their cashflows which is the reason behind adding this section to the invoice.

 A remittance advice letter is a convenient and courteous way to inform the seller that his account has been debited with the customer’s payment.
-However, as the trend of online banking and online payments is increasing, the popularity of remittance advice letter is on the verge of decline.
+However, as the trend of online banking and online payments is increasing, the popularity of remittance advice letters is on the verge of declining.
 At the same time, there are some organizations who still like to inform their sellers by sending them an email as a replacement to this letter which serves the same purpose.